Our Work Will Sometimes Bother You — Let’s Talk About That

 In these polarized times, it’s inevitable that some people will take issue with some of the ideas and thoughts in this resource.
 We ourselves sometimes disagree about which ideas and resources to focus on; disagreement is inevitable.
 We hope that, even if you disagree with some specific ideas and resources we’ve included, you’ll agree with the primary goals of reducing contemptuous, toxic ways of engaging and building a healthier political culture.

-When we directly and transparently address the fact that our work can be triggering, we’ll help people approach our work with a more open and accepting mindset.
+When we directly and transparently address the fact that our work can sometimes be triggering, we’ll help people approach our work with a more open and accepting mindset.
 We’ll help them embrace the main idea of disagreeing in healthier ways — and reduce the chances of accidentally driving away valuable members in this movement.

 Want to stay in the loop about efforts to reduce toxic polarization?
 Sign up for our newsletter.